It's called Decades of Decadence, How Our Spoiled Elites Blew America's Inheritance of Liberty and Security and Prosperity.

 And, you know, it's hard to find it here.

-Yes, maybe he knew he had it, maybe he thought he declassified it.
+Yes, maybe he knew he had it.

 Maybe he was wrong about that, but we don't convict people for making honest mistakes.

-Well, then we now have another whataboutism.
+Well, then we now have another whatabout-ism.

-I mean, there were four separate locations where top secret classified documents were found uh in Joe Biden's possession.
+I mean, there were four separate locations where top secret classified documents were found in Joe Biden's possession.

-They only rated Mar-a-Lago.
+They only raided Mar-a-Lago.

 He said it on Good Morning America and was being paid a fortune.